Royal Arsenal Railway: History and use

 The period from 1900 to 1916 saw the 18 inch gauge system grow become the most extensive locomotive-worked narrow-gauge railway on the British mainland.
 Between 1919 and 1933, various locomotives were advertised for sale.
-Some of the dual gauge track was removed at the same time.
-However five new narrow gauge locomotives were bought between 1934 and 1941; and a final one from Hunslet Engine Company in 1954.
-The remaining narrow gauge lines finally closed in 1966.
+Some of the dual-gauge track was removed at the same time.
+However five new narrow-gauge locomotives were bought between 1934 and 1941; and a final one from Hunslet Engine Company in 1954.
+The remaining narrow-gauge lines finally closed in 1966.

 Rolling stock

-By the 1890s, the goods rolling stock on the narrow gauge part of the RAR consisted mainly of (1) a four-wheeled wagon utilising a standard wooden underframe with a cast iron double bearing assembly attached under each side to accommodate the wheelsets; and (2) a channel framed bogie wagon with cast iron bogie frames.
+By the 1890s, the goods rolling stock on the narrow-gauge part of the RAR consisted mainly of (1) a four-wheeled wagon utilising a standard wooden underframe with a cast iron double bearing assembly attached under each side to accommodate the wheelsets; and (2) a channel framed bogie wagon with cast iron bogie frames.
 There were at least three designs of bogie carriage in use at this time, namely the original 'knifeboard' open pattern, a closed 1st/2nd class composite with diagonal body planking and a 'curly roofed' superintendent saloon.
 There were also a number of Bagnall and Fowler bogie wagons left over from the abortive Suakin-Berber campaign.
 By World War One, the closed seven plank bogie wagon using the type (2) chassis above was the most ubiquitous item of rolling stock and a small number of these even remained on site after the closure of the railway system.
-There were also seven narrow gauge passenger coaches supplied by Bristol Carriage & Wagon Co. in 1917 but these, along with all other narrow gauge passenger stock, are thought to have been disposed of in 1923.
+There were also seven narrow-gauge passenger coaches supplied by Bristol Wagon & Carriage Works in 1917 but these, along with all other narrow-gauge passenger stock, are thought to have been disposed of in 1923.